FactomProject/FactomDocs/factomDataStructureDetails.md

 ### Entry Hash

 The Entry Hash is a 32 byte identifier unique to a specific Entry.
 It is referenced in the Entry Block body as well as in the Entry Commit.
 In a desire to maintain long term resistance to [second-preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack) in SHA2, as well as preventing length extension attacks, SHA512 is included in the Entry Hash generation process.
-For a future attacker to come up with a dishonest piece of data, they would need contend with many extra rounds of a combined SHA256 and SHA512 in series.
-This operation is in contrast to the SHA256d, which does one round over the SHA256 of the protected data.
-To brute force a SHA256d collision, adding data at the end only requires two rounds.
-Prepending the SHA512 requires finding collision to iterate over the entire Entry at least once.
+For a future attacker to come up with a dishonest piece of data, they would need contend with many extra hashing rounds with a combined SHA512 and SHA256 in series.
+This operation is in contrast to the SHA256d, which does one hash over the SHA256 of the protected data.
+To brute force a SHA256d collision, modifying data at the end can only require 128 rounds.
+Prepending the SHA512 requires finding collision to iterate over the entire Entry more than once per attempt.

 Straight SHA256 is used for Merkle roots due to anticipated CPU hardware acceleration, as well as being double-checkable by the serial hash.
-Entries do not have the Merkle+serial hashes protecting data, so this is why the hashing is more complex.
+Entries (unlike blocks) do not have two independent ways of hashing protecting data, so this is why the hashing is more complex.

 To calculate the Entry Hash, first the Entry is serialized and passed into a SHA512 function.
 The 64 bytes output from the SHA512 function is prepended to the serialized Entry.
 The Entry+prependage are then fed through a SHA256 function, and the output of that is the Entry Hash.